christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Setting the Default Value for a Return Type {#DefaultValue}

-If a mock method's return type is a built-in C++ type or pointer, by default it will return 0 when invoked.
-Also, in C++ 11 and above, a mock method whose return type has a default constructor will return a default-constructed value by default.
+If a mock target's return type is a built-in C++ type or pointer, by default it will return 0 when invoked.
+Also, in C++ 11 and above, a mock target whose return type has a default constructor will return a default-constructed value by default.
 You only need to specify an action if this default value doesn't work for you.